Armed Forces Day: Canada

 In Canada, Canadian Armed Forces Day (CAFD) (Journée des forces armées canadiennes) is celebrated on the first Sunday in June and is a celebration of Canada's armed services, their heritage, and their personnel.
 It was established as a result of passing of a motion in the House of Commons on 25 April 2002.
 Canadian Armed Forces Day is not a public holiday in Canada.
 Official congratulations are given by the Commander-in-Chief of the Canadian Forces, the Prime Minister of Canada, the Minister of National Defence, and the Chief of the Defence Staff.
 An inspection of an inter-service guard of honour is commonplace during the holiday.
 Tributes to CF personnel usually happen at the National War Memorial and the Canadian Tomb of the Unknown Soldier in Ottawa.
 The event is similar to the Remembrance Day celebrations in the fall.
-In 2018, CFB Borden organised an air show for the holiday.
+In 2018, CFB Borden organized an air show for the holiday.